0foo/geraldine/README.md

 * Refactor post processing block into its own spot
 * Implement yaml and toml processors
 * Better docs with examples
-* Possibly? move the entire logic to a queue, where a file is processed then put on the queue with metadata, to either be further processed or sent to disk.